 Coastal Resources.
 Coastal resource issues almost always involve conflicts between human activities in coastal areas and protection of natural resources.
 While the country's coastal counties are only 17% of the nation's area, they are home to more than 50% of the country's population and jobs.
 Conflicts may increase in number and intensity as population and development continue to concentrate in coastal areas.
 Currently, development is concentrated along the shoreline of most coastal counties, where it can displace or disrupt wetlands, beaches and dunes, estuaries, and other highly productive natural systems.
-At the same time, the shoreline is exposed to hazardous natural forces including ocean storms, high winds, and flooding.
-Where the shoreline is developed, property owners try to stabilize it which can increase the loss from hazards, and subsequent federal outlays.
+At the same time, the shoreline is exposed to hazardous natural forces, including ocean storms, high winds, and flooding.
+Where the shoreline is developed, property owners try to stabilize it.
+This can increase the loss from hazards, and subsequent federal outlays.
+Numerous hurricane landfalls in recent years, especially Hurricane Katrina in 2005, have brought the public policy challenges of expanding coastal development into sharper focus.

 The coastal zone management program is the central federal effort for managing coastal development and resource protection.
 The authorization of appropriations expired at the end of FY1999, and the 109th Congress, like earlier ones, is considering reauthorization legislation.
 The program provides federal grants to assist states and territories in creating and administering federally approved plans for development and protection.
 Statutory and regulatory guidance for these plans give participants considerable latitude as to which topics they emphasize.
 The program also gives participants leverage over federal actions in or affecting coastal zones by requiring those actions to be consistent with approved plans.
-In addition to reauthorization, Congress may consider programs for specific coastal resource topics, such as estuaries, wetlands, beach erosion, or coastal barriers.
+In addition to reauthorization, Congress is considering programs and projects for specific coastal resource topics, such as estuaries, wetlands, beach erosion, or coastal barriers.
 Many other federal programs that apply more broadly have large coastal components, such as resource protection programs for certain federal lands (e.g., seashore units of the National Park System and units of the National Wildlife Refuge System), and the National Flood Insurance Program.
 (See "Natural Disaster Mitigation" below.)